 Chloe* found herself homeless at just 17 years old.
-When she was assaulted by a parent during a domestic incident, Children’s Services advised Chloe to leave the family home.
+She was a victim of domestic abuse and was advised to leave the family home.
 She had no other family to support her and so temporarily moved in with her partner’s family.

 This was not a long-term solution, and she needed somewhere stable to live.
 Step by Step assessed Chloe for a place in Supported Lodgings and she was placed on the waiting list.
 However, following an argument with her partner, her partner’s family wanted her to leave immediately.